expfactory/expfactory/docs/pages/integrations/labjs.md

 ## Design Your Experiment

 The first thing you likely want to do is to design your experiment.
 Take a look at the [getting started](https://github.com/FelixHenninger/lab.js) section of the main README.md file of the LabJS Github repository.
 There is ample documentation about a started kit, along with a tutorial to build your first experiment.
-You will use the [LabJS builder interface](https://labjs.felixhenninger.com/) to design your experiment, and when you finish, the Experiment Factory (v3.0) is an export option:
+You will (currently) need to use the [LabJS beta interface](https://labjs-beta-tour.netlify.com) and eventually the [LabJS builder interface](https://labjs.felixhenninger.com/) to design your experiment, and when you finish, the Experiment Factory (v3.0) is an export option:

 ![https://github.com/expfactory/builder-labjs/raw/master/img/export.png](https://github.com/expfactory/builder-labjs/raw/master/img/export.png)